 3 Allogeneic ABCB5-positive limbal stem cells

-4 Requested for the national marketing authorization in Germany for AMESANAR®
+4 National marketing authorization (§4b) in Germany for AMESANAR® granted

 a Orphan Drug Designation FDA